 New Albany Painting Silver Hills

-Throughout September, Southern Indiana attractions will offer special programs to commemorate the Underground Railroad’s legacy.
+This September, stop by these Southern Indiana attractions to commemorate the Underground Railroad’s legacy.
 Many of these activities make excellent educational enhancements for area students.

 Town Clock Church Town Clock Church Sign